Weighted Khovanov-Lauda-Rouquier algebras

 \subsection{Relation to quiver Schur algebras}

 When $\Gamma$ is a cycle with $n$ vertices, then we have some particularly interesting behavior.
 The choice of weightings (up to equivalence) is 1-dimensional, since $H^1(\Gamma;\R)\cong \R$.
 Weightings are distinguished by the sum of the weights over an oriented cycle.
-Thus, we may as well take the cyclic ordering, and let $\vartheta_e=k$, a constant.
+We can identify $\Gamma=\Z/n\Z$, with an edge $i\to i+1$; we let $\vartheta_e=k$, a constant.

 Choose $0<\epsilon\ll |k| \ll s$.
 For each vector composition $\hat{\bmu}=\bmu^{(1)},\dots, \bmu^{(m)}$, we associate the following loading $\Bj(\hat{\bmu})$: take the residue sequence (as defined in \cite[(3)]{SWschur}) for this sequence, and for each entry of the $j$th block of the residue sequence $p_1,\dots$, add a points at $js+\ell \epsilon$ labeled with $p_\ell$ (so, we assume that $\epsilon<|k|/\ell_{max}$).
 Thus, for each piece of the vector composition, we have a cluster of points in the loading whose labels sum to that piece, and the clusters are very far apart.
 Now take the idempotent mapping the loading to itself which on the like-labelled strands of each piece of the loading does the idempotent which acts on polynomials by projecting to symmetric polynomials.
 Note that within each block, rearranging strands will result in isomorphic idempotents.